salesforce/lwc/docs/proposals/error-code-system-2-mimic-assembly-script.md

 Cons:
 - Manually maintained message file
 - File must be compiled prior using it during development
-- One large errors.json file may make it hard to locate existing errors ( not unless we introduce domain specific type typescript.Diagnostics.Engine.someKey )
+- One large errors.json file may make it hard to locate existing errors ( not unless we introduce domain specific type DiagnosticCode.Engine.someKey )

 Pros:
 - Typed error objects